cindyyawencheng/cindyyawencheng.github.io/_posts/ongoing/2017-09-07-regulatorytrust.md

 <div class="message">
-As food safety problems continue to proliferate world-wide, numerous studies have investigated consumer willingness to pay for food safety attributes.
-However, less work has explicitly explored whether the perceived credibility of regulatory bodies affects consumers' purchasing decisions.
-Indeed, it follows that if consumers do not widely possess the tools and knowledge necessary to evaluate their food safety levels autonomously, neither can they validate regulatory efforts that purport to do so on their behalf.
-Using original survey data from China, this article finds evidence to suggest that trust plays an important role both in explaining consumers' willingness to pay for certified pork (indeed more important than price) and in shaping consumer confidence in food safety levels more broadly.
-By employing both willingness to pay (WTP) and willingness to accept (WTA) questions, this article further finds that the relationship between trust and regulatory buy-in is sensitive to framing conditions.
+Unprecedented economic growth has led to a proliferation of regulatory policies over a wide range of governance issues, not only in developed countries but increasingly in developing ones.
+Governments often present the adoption of such policies as a way to achieve the public interest or meet societal demands, e.g. for food safety or consumer protection.
+Yet we know little about what drives demand for such regulation.
+In this paper, I argue that, because citizens generally cannot independently validate the integrity of regulatory efforts, trust in the regulator is a major factor in how much citizens demand regulation.
+Testing this argument using a survey experiment of Chinese demand for food safety regulation, I find that trust plays a larger role than even price in explaining demand for certified foods relative to uncertified foods.
+By employing different question frames, I further find that this relationship is sensitive to status quo bias.
 </div>

 > This manuscript is a stand-alone article based on the fourth chapter of my dissertation, *The Politics of Food Safety: Detection and Perceptions of Food Safety Problems in China*.
-It is currently under-review.

 See [here](https://syncandshare.lrz.de/dl/fiT1oj5dnjTU3JPiVeyerTLV/cindycheng_foodSafetyTrust_draft.pdf?inline) for the manuscript.

 <br>
 <br>